Informed Consent and Unauthorized Treatment

 Special Cases: Competency

-In order to give his or her informed consent, a patient must be competent.
-Generally, adults are presumed to be competent.
+To give informed consent, a patient must be competent.
+Under most circumstances, adults are presumed to be competent.
 However, this presumption can be challenged in cases of mental illness or other impairments.
-Minors, unlike adults, are generally presumed to be incompetent.
-Therefore, they are unable to give consent to medical treatment and procedures.
-In these cases, the parent or guardian of the child must give consent on the minor’s behalf.
+Minors, unlike adults, are generally not presumed to be competent.
+As a result, they are unable to give consent to medical treatment and procedures.
+In these cases, the parent or guardian of the child must give consent on the minor's behalf.

 Find Out if You Have a Valid Malpractice Claim